 Whether you’re after one the more classic psychedelics like psilocybin, or if you’re interested in trying San Pedro, ibogaine, 5-MeO-DMT, or ayahuasca, a psychedelic retreat might be your best option.
 However, as you’ll quickly see, the extensive list of options can make it hard to choose which retreat center is the best fit for you.

 Plus there are a number of logistics to coordinate as well as safety issues to consider.
 The psychedelic experience puts you and your psyche in a vulnerable position, so it’s important that you pick a trusted retreat center.
 So though this is a viable legal alternative, it’s not a decision to be made lightly or spontaneously.

-If you need help preparing for an international plant medicine retreat, choosing a retreat center, or integrating your previous psychedelic experiences, we suggest scheduling a free discovery call with one of our trained psychedelic coaches today.
+If you need help preparing for an international plant medicine retreat, choosing a retreat center, or integrating your previous psychedelic experiences, we suggest scheduling a discovery call with one of our trained psychedelic trip sitters today.